-The key to a great trigger campaign is notifying your audience of a service precisely when they need it.
+The key to great email trigger campaigns is notifying your audience of a service precisely when they need it.

-Healthcare marketers can take advantage of CRM databases to deliver messages when they are most relevant to consumers.
+Healthcare marketers can take advantage of CRM databases to deliver messages through the form of automated emails, or email trigger campaigns, when they are most relevant to consumers.

 “Healthcare CRM databases receive updates through EMR data,” says Chris Restle, director of strategic development and innovation at True North Custom.
 “By examining what’s happening with patients, we can trigger the appropriate campaign to offer services that they’re already thinking about.”